 It all began on Taft Street in Oakland in 1979 when two brothers began making wine in their garage in the Rockridge District.
-Slowly but surely the the annual production and more importantly the quality of the Taft wines.
-When the garage reached overload, they moved the winery to its present location on Barlow Lane.
+Slowly but surely, the annual production increase, and more importantly, so did the quality of the Taft wines.
+When the garage reached overload, they moved the winery to its present location on Barlow Lane in Sebastopol.
 The tasting room is quaint.
 Outside you will find inviting picnic tables and a Bocce Court.
 We like the low tasting fee and the reasonable prices of the Taft lineup of wines.
 We very much like the Sauvignon Blanc and the Russian River Valley Pinot Noir.

 Tasting room open 11 to 4

 Phone: (707) 823-8622; E-mail: email@example.com Taft Street

 A legend among women winemakers, Merry Edwards, took Pinot Noir, Chardonnay, and Sauvignon Blanc to new heights.
 However, in February of 2019, Merry Edwards announced that she was stepping away from the winery and 45-year career as a winemaker.
 The winery sold to the famous French Champagne Roederer Family.
 The Roederer Family pledges to keep the Merry Edwards winery small with the same passion and quality as its founder.
 If you plan to go to Merry Edwards, make an appointment to be sure you can get in to taste.

 Tasting room open daily by appointment 9:30 to 4:30